UgurcanAkkok/un/README.md

 - Fancy things are good!
 - The user should be able to take advantage of their usual workflow, like neovim, grep etc.

-The project status: Just Starting™
+The project status: *Just Starting*™